Maple Vinaigrette (Easy and Delicious)

 Instructions

-• Add the extra virgin olive oil, apple cider vinegar, maple syrup, Dijon mustard, garlic, salt, and black pepper to a container with a tight-fitting lid.
+• Add 1/2 cup extra virgin olive oil, 1/4 cup apple cider vinegar, 3 tablespoons maple syrup, 2 tablespoons Dijon mustard, 1/2 teaspoon finely chopped garlic, 1/2 teaspoon salt, and 1/8 teaspoon black pepper to a container with a tight-fitting lid.

 • Use immediately or store in the fridge for up to a week.